 - You are the end-user; or

-- The app is in a portal that exposes the end-user's data to them.
+- The app is in a portal that includes the data source as a database connection.

 Do you want to allow the end-user to "look up" any row in the database?